Providing Reproductive Technology Services with Warmth

 Therefore, in the direction of assisted reproductive development, Song Li pointed out that it is necessary to adhere to scientific guidance, rational application, and standardized service, and prohibit the commercialization of human assisted reproductive technology.
 Excessive marketization and commercialization will inevitably bring harm to the development of human reproduction.
 The application of assisted reproductive technology must be included in the overall framework of maternal and child health and remain human-centered.

 Assisted reproductive technology is an important technology for maternal and child health care.
-The third article of the Measures for the Implementation of Maternal and Infant Health Care Law of the People's Republic of China clearly stipulates that maternal and child health care technical services mainly include pre-marital medical examination, prenatal diagnosis and hereditary disease diagnosis, delivery technology, screening for neonatal diseases, etc. Song Li suggested that these matters clearly define the premise and foundation of reproductive health work, to ensure that we provide standardized health services for the people, and safeguard family well-being as well as social harmony.
+The third article of the Measures for the Implementation of Maternal and Infant Health Care Law of the People's Republic of China clearly stipulates that maternal and child health care technical services mainly include pre-marital medical examination, prenatal diagnosis and hereditary disease diagnosis, delivery technology, screening for neonatal diseases, etc. Song Li suggested that these matters clearly define the premise and foundation of reproductive health work, ensure that we provide standardized and orderly health services for the people, and safeguard family well-being as well as social harmony.